GROFF200/GPTApplications/GPTSpanishTeacher/README.txt

 1. Python 3.11.8 or higher
 2. Run this to install the required dependencies:  pip install sounddevice numpy scipy pygame openai

-MOST IMPORTANTLY:

-DO NOT LET MY API KEY OUT INTO THE WORLD!
-You can use this application for about an hour before it starts to exceed my budget.